Fair Work Audit: How to Prepare and What to Expect

 8. Pay Slips

 Common finding: Pay slips that show a lump sum without itemising rates, hours, penalty rates, and deductions.
-Or pay slips not being issued at all.

 9. Record-Keeping